Are you looking for the best alternatives to the Jetpack plugin?

 Jetpack has an advertising program that lets you automatically include ads in your content if you’re using the Security or Complete plans.
 You can choose where you want the ads to display from the pre-defined set of options.

-This beginner-friendly plugin lets you insert ads into your website and widgets and manage them easily.
+While AdSanity is a beginner-friendly plugin that lets you insert ads into your website and widgets and manage them easily.
 It supports ads sold directly by you and external ad networks like Google Adsense.

 For more details, see our article on how to manage ads in WordPress with AdSanity.

 WordPress has built-in functionality that lets you edit your site CSS via the Customizer.
-Jetpack takes this feature and adds more functionality.
+Jetpack takes this feature and adds more functionality, but it requires a premium version.

 To learn more, see our guide on how to add custom CSS to your WordPress site.

-It’s very easy to use and makes virtually all of your content searchable.
+While SearchWP is an easy-to-use plugin and makes all of your content searchable.
 You’ll have full control over the search algorithm and assign weight to which content types are the most valuable.

 We hope this article helped you find the best alternatives for the Jetpack plugin on your WordPress site.
-You may also want to see our list of must have WordPress plugins for small businesses, and the best WooCommerce plugins for online stores.
+You may also want to see our guides on how to start an online store and the best WooCommerce plugins for your online store.